Sealed-Work Drafting

 Every hour drafting is an hour not reviewing.

-Fermito is the drafting tool for engineers who sign.
-It turns field notes into firm-specific drafts of the sealed work engineers deliver — field reviews today, reserve fund studies and condition assessments next — so licensed professionals spend their hours on review and judgment, the part of the work only they can do.
-Built for Ontario practice.
+Fermito is Sealed-Work Drafting for Ontario engineering practice: field notes in, firm-specific drafts of site review reports, field reviews, and sealed opinion letters out, so licensed professionals spend their hours on review and judgment, the part of the work only they can do.
+Built for structural and building-science firms.

-The drafting layer between the site visit and the sealed document.
+Where the site visit becomes the sealed report.

 The problem

 The work that gets done is the work that gets billed.
-Sealed reports are the work that gets done late, after hours, by the person whose hours are worth the most.
-Field reviews, condition assessments, reserve fund studies — the document type changes; the late night doesn't.
+Sealed documents are the work that gets done late, after hours, by the person whose hours are worth the most.
+Site Review Reports (also written FRR or Field Review Report) and sealed opinion letters: the document type changes; the late night doesn't.

 The transcription tax